Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

 Your credit tells lenders how likely you are to repay what you borrow.
 If you have bad credit, they’ll view you as a risky borrower and may be more hesitant to lend to you.
-The good news is, there are many lenders who have lenient requirements and serve borrowers with bad credit.
+The good news is that many lenders have lenient requirements and serve borrowers with bad credit.

 These lenders often consider other factors like your annual revenue, profitability, cash flow, and outstanding debt when deciding whether to approve you for an equipment loan.
 Keep in mind, however, that if you have a bad credit history you might have to settle for a higher interest rate or make a larger down payment than a business owner with good or excellent credit.

-If you have bad credit but need to borrow money to fund the cost of your business equipment, there are certain strategies that will boost your likelihood of locking in construction and heavy equipment financing, restaurant equipment financing, and other types of business equipment financing.
+If you have bad credit but need to borrow money to fund the cost of your business equipment, certain strategies will boost your likelihood of locking in construction and heavy equipment financing, restaurant equipment financing, and other types of business equipment financing.
 Here are some ideas to consider.

 Compared to traditional lenders with brick-and-mortar locations, online lenders are usually more flexible.
 You’ll find that they are often open to lending to borrowers with less-than-perfect credit scores.
 Do your research and find several online lenders who specialize in bad credit equipment financing.